-The Lenten period starts on Ash Wednesday.
+Lent starts on Ash Wednesday.
 If you are thinking of observing this period with your family here are some thoughts and ideas.
-You’ll find 10 things you can do or give up for lent as a family.
+You’ll find 10 things you can do or give up as a family.

 Years ago, when I was young, sprite, and childless, I lived in Rome, Italy.